Land-based salmon production using RAS (Recirculation Aqua System) technology (RAS2) from Billund Aquaculture.

 The grow-out stage corresponds to the period when the fish in traditional farming are moved from fresh water on-shore, to the ocean.
 Meanwhile, in our system the fish are transferred to the largest grow-out tanks.

 Brackish water from the canal is pumped into large tanks and 99.9% of the water is re-circulated in a recirculating aquaculture system with various filters.
-The resultant sludge and feed waste are removed and used in the production of biogas.
+The residual sludge and feed waste are removed and used in the production of biogas.

 Salad production based on recycled water